Catallactic/catallactic-site/blog/2023-08-28-tokenization-maturity-model/index.md

 ![Supply Definition Monetary Policies](./tokenization_maturity-model.svg)

-We will discuss the Monetary Policies in this post and leave demand and supply for next posts.
+We will discuss the Maturity Model in this post and leave demand and supply for next posts.

 <!-- truncate -->

-## 1. A Tokenization Maturity Model
+## 2. A Tokenization Maturity Model
 ---

 A Tokenization Maturity Model could be established as a ranking of the purity in capturing the properties of the underlying asset.
 This model would not evaluate the value of the asset, or its utilities within the token model, but the ability of the capture process.
 The main criteria for this maturity model would be: